Dewayne Perkins

 Dewayne Perkins (born November 5, 1990) is an American comedian, writer, actor, and producer.
 Born and raised in Chicago, he received improv training at The Second City and also worked for iO Theater.
 His stand-up comedy was recommended by Variety magazine and Just for Laughs comedy festival.

 He has appeared on Wild 'n Out and The Upshaws.
 Perkins was on the writing staff for The Break with Michelle Wolf, the Saved by the Bell reboot, and Brooklyn Nine-Nine, and he is a staff writer for The Amber Ruffin Show, for which he was nominated for a Primetime Emmy Award.
+He is the co-writer and star of horror-comedy film The Blackening.

 Early life and education

 Perkins was born in Chicago, Illinois and was raised on the south side near Marquette Park.
 He attended Hearst Elementary School and graduated from Curie High School.
 He was the first African American male student to receive an International Baccalaureate Diploma from his high school.

 Perkins developed his interest in performing through musical theater and improv classes in high school.
 He attended The Theatre School at DePaul University but was cut after his first year and changed his major to film and animation, where he was introduced to The Second City by his best friend and writing partner Aasia Lashay Bullock.
 They were hired there after a producer saw his and Bullock's original show Uncle Tom & Jerry Curl: A Black History Month Experience.
 Perkins received his bachelor's degree from DePaul.